 1-12-7.
-Conduct of election; persons not permitted to vote.
+Conduct of election; persons not permitted to vote; persons permitted to vote upon choosing to affiliate with a party.

-A. A person shall not vote in a primary, general or statewide special election unless he is a voter of the county in which he offers to vote.
-A valid original certificate of registration in the county register is prima facie evidence of being a voter in the precinct.

-B. A person whose major party affiliation is not designated on his original certificate of registration shall not vote in a primary election.

-C. A person at a primary election shall not be permitted to vote for the candidate of any party other than the party designated on his current certificate of registration.
+- A. A person shall not vote in a primary, general or statewide special election unless the person is a voter of the county in which the person offers to vote.
+A valid original certificate of registration in the county register is prima facie evidence of being a voter in the precinct. - B. A person at a primary election shall not be permitted to vote for the candidate of any party other than the party designated on the person's current certificate of registration; provided that a person who has declined to designate a political party affiliation on the person's certificate of registration shall be permitted to choose to affiliate with a major political party in a primary election by requesting a major political party's primary election ballot and shall be permitted to vote for the candidates on that party's ballot.

 History: 1953 Comp., § 3-12-10, enacted by Laws 1969, ch.
 240, § 246; 1987, ch.
 249, § 25; 1991, ch.
-105,
+105, 267, § 31; 2003, ch.
+356, § 29; 2025, ch.
+54, § 4.